 Correct spelling, explanation: the /θ/ sound (th) being voiceless, conditions the sound before it to change a little bit, to become voiceless as well.
 Therefore the /v/ sound at the end of twelve transforms to an /f/, which is linguistically the exact same sound, but voiceless.
-This is probably due to a very simple thing – usually language is evolving because of laziness of its users.
-English spelling doesn’t always reflect the phonetics, however in this case we can see how pronunciation changed the ortography.
+This is probably due to a very simple thing – usually, language is evolving because of the laziness of its users.
+English spelling doesn’t always reflect phonetics, however in this case we can see how pronunciation changed the orthography.
 V transformed to f and therefore twelfth is the correct spelling, not

 Definition of twelfth:

-I can’t get to top ten in this game!
+I can’t get to the top ten in this game!
 I’m still twelfth!

 Still not sure?Ask your question in our comments section below (we reply to all comments within 24 hours)